:: about ::

 TECHNICAL INFO

-The work begins in a traditional manner then embarks on a non-traditional journey.
+Burko’s photographic mixed-media and installation work begins in a traditional manner then embarks on a non-traditional journey.
 The result of this path is a change in how the photograph behaves in space, and how the viewer interacts with it.
 The image is no longer held behind glass, and begins to relate in a tactile way to those encountering it.

-The original photographs in Jessica Burko’s mixed-media artwork are captured primarilly with an iPhone, and also with a variety of 35mm and 120mm, positive and negative films and digital cameras.
+The original photographs in Jessica Burko’s mixed-media artwork are captured primarily with an iPhone, and also with a variety of 35mm and 120mm, positive and negative films and digital cameras.
 The images are digitized and printed either with ink onto watercolor paper, or as laser prints to be used for photo transfers.
 For Burko's collage work, vintage photographs and ephemera are found in attics, basements, at yard sales and flea markets.
 The work is created by combining a variety of techniques including sewing, image transfers, and encaustic collage.
 In her installation work, the drawers are found on curbsides around Boston.

 ABOUT ENCAUSTIC: